 7. Education and consulting

 Social media can still be new for many business owners.
 Although they might use it in their personal life, it’s a very different thing to using it for marketing purposes.
-Your agency can offer services that can guide your clients in the complicated world of social media marketing.
+As an independent consultant or agency, offer services that can guide your clients in the complicated world of social media marketing.

 Your services can help your clients avoid using corporate jargon and adopt a more conversational and friendly approach to interacting with customers.
 You can assist with creating a social media policy, empowering employees to use social media, and even building a social media team.